 Clinical research is a substantial part of the research activities at the Danish Centre for Particle Therapy.
 The clinical trials at DCPT involve data collection on treatment response and dose response analyses as well as comparative dose planning studies.
-The results are implemented in clinical practice to improve treatment protocols and optimise selection of patients who can benefit from particle therapy.
+The results are implemented in clinical practice to improve treatment protocols and optimise selection of patients who can benefit from proton therapy.

 About the region